 You only need one teacher to sign up for your school!
 Once you sign up, you can add the email addresses for all your colleagues in your Wellbeing Department to your Nurture 4 Wellbeing account and they will all have access to the Teaching Pack(s) you have chosen.
 They will receive a ‘welcome email’ from us with an individual username and password.
 Any subscriptions you create will appear on your colleagues’ dashboards when they login.
 This is important, as the paid subscriptions you set up will appear on your colleagues’ accounts too - no second or third payments needed!
-Watch our video here to walk you through!

 Click here to see all of the available Teaching Packs and the associated costs.
 Remember, it’s one payment per year, per school.
 All of your wellbeing department colleagues get access through that one payment!

 Our wellbeing programme is not designed to be taught as an SPHE subject covering the four strands (Who am I?, Minding Myself and Others, Team Up and My Mental Health).
 The Nurture 4 Wellbeing programme is a stand alone programme which is in line with Department of Education & Skills requirements and the new updated NCCA Wellbeing guidelines.
 Sample Programme options include the Nurture 4 Wellbeing Programme, along with other subjects areas such as PE, SPHE and CSPE.